Jack

 temperature differences found at different ocean depths.

-Scalable for use on most robotic oceanographic vehicles, this
+Scalable for use on most robotic oceanographic vehicles,

-autonomous underwater vehicles capable of virtually indefinite
+of autonomous underwater vehicles capable of virtually

-exploration and surveillance.
+studies, exploration and surveillance.

 Researchers at NASA's Jet Propulsion Laboratory, Pasadena,